dougeby/IntuneDocs/intune-azure/set-device-compliance/monitor-intune-device-compliance-policies.md

     -   **Error**: The device failed to communicate with Intune and Azure AD, and received an error message with the reason.

-> [!IMPORTANT] Devices that are enrolled into Intune, but not targeted by any device compliance policies, are included in this report under the **Compliant** bucket.
+> [!IMPORTANT] Devices that are enrolled into Intune, but not targeted by any device compliance
+> policies will be included in this report under the **Compliant** bucket.

 #### Drill-down option